SYGong/sygong.github.io/_posts/2018-12-20-longest-common-prefix.md

 Get a trie. [sample](https://www.geeksforgeeks.org/longest-common-prefix-using-trie/)

 ### Binary search for prefix length
-This is more time comsuming, unless we can compare two string as fast as two characters (in python we can, sometimes). [sample](https://www.geeksforgeeks.org/longest-common-prefix-using-binary-search/)
+This is more time consuming, unless we can compare two string as fast as two characters (in python we can, sometimes). [sample](https://www.geeksforgeeks.org/longest-common-prefix-using-binary-search/)

 The length of shortest string will be the maximum length of common prefix.
 {: .notice}